cakephp/cakephp-api-docs/README.md

 * A clone of [CakePHP](https://github.com/cakephp/cakephp)
 * git

+## Installation

+After cloning the repository make sure you install the git submodules:

+    git submodule init
+    git submodule update

+After installing the submodules, you'll need to have a clone of cakephp/cakephp as well.
+Bulding the docs uses the CakePHP source code, and will modify which tag/reference is currently checked out.

 ## Building the documentation ##

 To build the documentation you will need to use `make`.
 You can build all the